Programie/NetworkMusicPlayer/README.md

 ## What is it?

-Network Music Player (or NMP for short) is a network based music manager and player.
+Network Music Player (or NMP for short) is a network based cross platform music manager and player.

 The difference between Network Music Player and other music players: The media library and all the music files are stored on a central server with a SQL database.
 Your whole music library can be searched using SQL!